Nobody Move (album): Background, recording, and releases

 Produced by Henry "Junjo" Lawes, the album features rhythms recorded by the Roots Radics at Channel One Studios.
 The album was then voiced and mixed by Sylvan Morris at Harry J's studio.
 The 1983 Volcano release included the hit single "Nobody Move", and a sleeve featuring a Wilfred Limonius painting on the rear side.
 The album was picked up by Greensleeves Records, who altered the running order and replaced "Yellowman Have Some Skill" with "Body Move" (released in Jamaica as a single) and "Wreck a Pum Pum", which was released as a single by Greensleeves.

 The 1984 version of the album was also released in France on the Carrere and Blue Moon labels, and in the US as a Greensleeves/Shanachie Records co-release.
 "Nobody Move" gave Yellowman his breakthrough in the US market.

 The album was first released on CD in 1988 by Greensleeves with the same tracklisting as the 1984 release.
 Greensleeves reissued it in 2004 as part of its 'Reggae Classics' series, with the 12-inch mix of "Rub & Go Down" added as a bonus track.

 "Nobody Move" was sampled by Eazy-E on his 1988 track of the same name.
-The song was also referenced by MF DOOM on his 2004 track "One Beer".